September 14th, 2020

-In our experience, we've found that some high school CS classes are more rigorous than others.
+We've found that some high school CS classes are more rigorous than others.
 If you do have high school CS experience, we recommend reviewing the syllabus for CS106A to get a sense of what it covers.
-If you feel that you've seen all these topics before, you may want to start off in CS106B or CS106X.
-If you’ve covered some, but not all, of the topics from CS106A, you might want to look into CS106AX as a starting point.
+If you feel that you've seen all these topics before, you may want to start off in CS106B.
 As always, feel free to ask the course staff if you have questions about where to begin!

 CS106B is our second course in computer programming.
 It focuses on techniques for solving more complex problems than those covered in CS106A and for analyzing program efficiency.
 Specifically, it explores fundamental data types and data structures, recursive problem solving, graph algorithms, and basic algorithmic analysis.

 CS106B assumes programming experience at the level of CS106A, though you don't necessarily have to have taken CS106A to take CS106B.
 If you've seen basic control structures (loops, if statements, etc.), variables, arrays, and program decomposition, then you should be ready to take CS106B.
 CS106B is taught using the C++ programming language, but uses C++ more as a vehicle for ideas than as an object of study.
 If you're interested in studying C++ in depth, consider looking into CS106L.
 We recommend that you take CS106B if:

 We recommend that you not take CS106B if:

 In the 2020-2021 academic year, CS106B is offered every quarter.

 We offer three courses that are designed to complement CS106B with additional material.
 None of these courses are required, and they do not count toward the CS major or CS minor requirements.
 However, if you’re interested in going deeper for your own enrichment, you may find them worth checking out!